russlescai/russlescai/_drafts/YYYY-MM-DD-improve-your-tweet-links.md

 ---
 ```

 The fields are automatically populated in the `meta` tags, which means Twitter will render all posts nicely.
-Note I use relative URLs for my image inside each post, in the layout template I specify the `{{ site.url }}` parameter to ensure the link is absolute.
+Note I use relative URLs for my image inside each post, in the layout template I specify the `{{ site.url }}` parameter to ensure the link is absolute afterwards.

 That's all there is to it!
 If you have any other tips which could help others, please put them in the comments!